Madan Bhandari: Personal life

-Bhandari was married to Bidya Devi Bhandari in 1982.
-Ms. Bhandari at the time of her wedding to Bhandari was a junior political cadre of his party who later became the first female President of Nepal.
+Bhandari married Bidya Devi Bhandari in 1982.
+Mrs. Bhandari at the time of her marriage was a prominent student leader.
+After the marriage, however, she preferred staying in the backgrounds since Madan Bhandari was in the top echelon of party leadership.
+Mrs. Bhandari reentered politics after her husband’s death and was later elected for four terms as the Member of Parliament, oversaw major Cabinet portfolios and went on to become the first woman President of Nepal, remaining in the highest office for seven years and four months.
 The couple had two daughters, Usha Kiran Bhandari and Nisha Kusum Bhandari.
 Both daughters are married.

 Death

-On May 16, 1993 Bhandari died in a car accident in Dasdhunga, Chitwan.
+On 16 May 1993 Bhandari died in a car accident in Dasdhunga, Chitwan.
 According to an investigation led by K.P.
 Oli, it was not an accident but an unsolved murder.
 Of the three people inside the car, only the driver Amar Lama survived who was later abducted and killed by a group of unidentified gunmen in Kirtipur, Kathmandu; the two leaders Madan Bhandari and Jibaraj Ashrit died.

 His body was recovered three days later and kept in Dasharath Rangashala, where people visited throughout the day and into the night to pay their respects.
 The only survivor of that crash, driver Amar Lama, was murdered 10 years later.
 A group of unidentified gunmen abducted Lama from the office of Tajakhabar Weekly tabloid around 13:45.
 He was taken to the hamlet of Kirtipur on the southwestern outskirts of the capital and shot.
 The assassins then fled towards Panga village.